ManApart/quest-command/notes.md

 While the readme should cover how to build and run the game, as well with information on how the game works, these notes are the design docs of the game and should frequently change and be deleted (and changed to readme documentation) once the feature is implemented.

+### AI

+Rat AI
+  - only attack with low aim
+  - Approach dagger range if not already in dagger range

 ### Architecture

 - Better package organization for actions